About syndromes without a name (SWAN)

 Why are children not diagnosed?

-There are a few reasons why children with genetic disorders can’t or don’t get diagnoses:
+There are a few reasons why children with genetic conditions can’t or don’t get diagnoses:

-- A child’s symptoms might be different from what doctors usually see in children with genetic conditions that are more easily diagnosed.
+- A child’s symptoms might be different from what doctors usually see in children with more easily diagnosed genetic conditions.

-- A child might have a condition with some features that don’t appear until he’s older, so doctors can’t make a diagnosis until later in the child’s life.
+- A child might have a condition with some features that don’t appear until they’re older, so doctors can’t make a diagnosis until later in the child’s life.

 - A child might have an extremely rare condition, which has not been seen by many doctors.

-- A child’s condition might not yet have been discovered by doctors.
+- The condition itself might not yet have been discovered.
 New genetic conditions are still being discovered as new technologies are developed.

 Living with syndromes without a name (SWAN)

-If your child hasn’t had a diagnosis for her condition, it’s important for her to keep seeing your GP or paediatrician.
-Your child’s doctor can keep track of her health and developmental changes, which might offer clues for a diagnosis as your child gets older.
+If your child hasn’t had a diagnosis for their condition, it’s important for them to keep seeing the GP or paediatrician.
+Your child’s doctor can keep track of your child’s health and developmental changes, which might offer clues for a diagnosis as your child gets older.
 Your doctor can also suggest treatments or therapy for your child’s symptoms, even if you don’t have a diagnosis.

-Also, genetic testing is continually changing, so geneticists recommend a consultation every few years, particularly when your child is young.
+Also, genetic testing, treatments and technology are getting better all the time, so geneticists recommend a consultation every year, particularly when your child is young.

 Support for children who have syndromes without a name (SWAN)